-Liberal Arts & Sciences - Associat Minnesota Transfer Currid Associate and/or the MnTC satisfy the general education requirement in Arts Degree (AA) quires completion of all 10 goal areas below with a minimum of 40 credits from s of Minne sota State system.
-For certifi • Rec npletion of the 60 required credits. cation of Minnesota Transfer Curriculum (MnTC) puires completion of all 10 goal areas below with the 40 credit minimum from N npletion of the 40 credits, a student's transcript will indicate completion of the ⁄InTC.
-Additior Area 1: Communication (9 credits) Prep courses may be needed; see your advisor.
-Area 7: Human Diversity (3 credits) ENGL 1101 (3 cr) ENGL 1205, 1210 or 1215 (3 cr) Area 8: Global Perspective (3 credits) COMM 1120, 1130 or 1140 (3 cr) Area 2: Critical Thinking (select 6 credits from 2 disciplines) Area 9: Ethical and Civic Responsibility (3 credits) Area 10: People and the Environment (3 credits) Area 3: Natural Sciences (6 credits, at least one course must include a lab) A minimum of 40 credits required to this point.
+cor mpletion of the 40 credits, a student's transcript will indicate completion of the e MnTC.

+Area 1: Communication (9 credits) Prep courses may be needed; see your advisor.
+Area 7: Human Diversity (3 credits)

+ENGL 1101 (3 cr)

+ENGL 1205, 1210 or 1215 (3 cr) Area 8: Global Perspective (3 credits)

+COMM 1120, 1130 or 1140 (3 cr) -

+Area 2: Critical Thinking (select 6 credits from 2 disciplines) Area 9: Ethical and Civic Responsibility (3 credits)

+- Area 10: People and the Environment (3 credits)

+Area 3: Natural Sciences (6 credits, at least one course must include a lab) - A minimum of 40 credits required to this point.
 Important: Fulfilling the minimum requirements for each area will total 36 credits only.
+4 additional credits in Areas 1-10 are required

+Elective o redits to bring total to 60

+-

+Area 4: Mathematics/Logical Reasoning (3 credits) Prep courses may be needed; see your advisor.

+-

+-

-4 additional credits in Areas 1-10 are required Elective (credits to bring total to 60 Area 4: Mathematics/Logical Reasoning (3 credits) Prep courses may be needed; see your advisor.
-Area 5: History and the Social and Behavioral Sciences (9 credits from 2 or more disciplines) Elective Credits General Education Credits Total Credits (60 required) Area 6: The Humanities and Fine Arts (9 credits from 3 different disciplines.
+Area 5: History and the Social and Behavioral Sciences (9 credits from 2 or more disciplines)

+- Elective Credits

+- General Education Credits

+- Total Credits (60 required)

+Area 6: The Humanities and Fine Arts (9 credits from 3 different disciplines.
 A maximum of 3 Fine Arts credits may be used.
 Fine Arts credits are denoted as 6F on the schedule.)
 Notes

+may be used.
+The Arts decits are delibted as or on the schedule.)

+-

+Subtotal